appsmithorg/appsmith-docs/website/docs/reference/widgets/code-scanner.md

 </dd>

 ### Events

+Events are properties that allow you to define actions or responses based on user interactions or widget state changes.

 When an event is triggered, these event handlers can execute queries, JS code, or other supported [actions](/reference/appsmith-framework/widget-actions).